epiverse-trace/git-rstudio-basics/episodes/01-basics.md

 ![Tracking changes for the `git-test` file.](fig/gdocs-01.png)

-In the `File` option we find the `Version history` option.
+To use Google Docs version history click `File` > `Version history` > `See version history`.
 This highlights the new content added to the file in that version only.

 ![The most recent version of the `git-test` file is called "third version".](fig/gdocs-03.png)